500 Park Avenue: History

 The Pepsi-Cola Company was created in 1902 to sell Pepsi soft drinks.
 In the early 20th century, to compete with the rival Coca-Cola Company, Pepsi advertised its product as a cheap alternative to Coca-Cola.
 The tactic of advertising Pepsi products as inferior goods was successful during the Great Depression but led to declining profits when Americans wished to celebrate their success after World War II.
 To reverse declining profits, Pepsi hired Alfred Steele as president in 1950, and sales and earnings per share increased dramatically within five years.
-By the end of the 1950s, Pepsi-Cola's profits had risen several times over.
+By the end of the 1950s, Pepsi-Cola's profits had risen 300% in 10 years.
 The company decided to move to Park Avenue because of the presence of other corporate headquarters there.

 Development

 By the 1950s, the land under the Board of Education building was subject to high tax assessments, prompting the Fifth Avenue Association to recommend in 1955 that the city government sell the structure.
 The city vacated the building in January 1956 and placed it for auction that May.
 Pepsi paid $2 million for the Board of Education building one month later.
 This was described at the time as the largest-ever sale of a structure owned by the New York City government.
 The sale was controversial because the chairman of the New York City Planning Commission was, at the time, also a director of Pepsi-Cola.
 SOM filed plans for a new Pepsi headquarters at the site in January 1958.

 Work on the Pepsi-Cola Building started in August 1958, and the building was sold to the John Hancock Mutual Insurance Company some time afterward.
 After Steele died in 1959, Donald M. Kendall became Pepsi president and oversaw the remainder of the construction.
 Robert W. Cutler of SOM was the partner in charge of construction and Albert Kennerly was project manager.
 The work also involved structural engineer Severud-Elstad-Krucger Associates, mechanical and electrical engineer Slocum & Fuller, acoustical engineer Bolt Beranek & Newman, and general contractor George A. Fuller Company.
 The original building's development was overseen by Herbert D. Warrington.
 The building ultimately cost $7.8 million to construct.